murali-munna/murali-munna.github.io/_posts/2022-10-22-mlds-interview-prep-guide.markdown

 ---
 layout: post
-title:  "Machine Learning and Data Science - A Complete Interview Preperation Guide!"
+title:  "Cracking the Machine Learning and Data Science Interview - A Complete Interview Preperation Guide!"
 date:   2022-10-22 00:00:01 -0700
 categories: machine learning
 ---

 After navigating the US Machine Learning and Data Science (MLDS) job market for a while, I wanted to share my journey, specific learning resources and tips to be better prepared and successful in these interviews.
 As the field is so dynamic at this point, the job titles, descriptions and interview processes can vary significantly.
-Nevertheless, the following guide is meant to be a holistic guide covering all aspects of the preparation.
+Nevertheless, the following guide is meant to be holistic covering all aspects of the preparation.

  <h2>Table of Contents</h2>
 - [Introduction](#introduction)